jodastephen/railmodel/CR2-SWLondon.md

 * LHD-WAT changing to CR2 at WIM changing to Northern (City) at BAL in 50-54m at 4tph (+3m)
 * LHD-WAT changing to Jubilee at WAT changing to Northern (City) Southbound at LBG in 54-59m at 4tph (+7m)
 * LHD-WAT changing to CR2 at RAY changing to Northern (City) Southbound at AGL in 60-66m at 4tph (+14m)
-* LHD-WAT changing to W&C at WAT changing to Northern (City) Southbound at UBK in 60-69m at 4tph (+15m)

 From Leatherhead to London Bridge
 ---------------------------------